fgauna12/fgauna12.github.io/_posts/2019-12-22-keeping-things-dry-in-microservices.md

 ---
 layout: post
-title: Keeping things DRY in microservices
+title: DRY for the sake of DRY
 tags:
   - architecture
   - microservices